iceshard-engine/coding-style/README.md

 There should be no whitespace at the end of a line.
 Such invisible whitespace can lead to merge issues.

 Empty lines are __not__ an exception.
-Empty lines may not contain any tabs tabs, but they should have no extra whitespace apart from the indentation tabs.
+Empty lines may not contain any tabs or spaces.

+NOTE: There are plugins, settings and other means to see these extra spaces and even remove them on saving in various text editors.

 #### Think about evaluation order when placing spaces